Time to First Byte (TTFB)

 An important web performance indicator called Time to First Byte (TTFB) calculates how long it takes a browser to request a webpage and then get the first byte of data from a web server.

 It is an important factor in figuring out how responsive and fast a website is overall.
-Quicker page loads result from a faster TTFB, which improves user experience and may have a favourable effect on search engine rankings.
+Quicker page loads result from a faster TTFB, which improves user experience and may have a favorable effect on search engine rankings.

 We’ll go over some tactics and suggestions in this post to enhance TTFB and maximize online performance.